vifreefly/kimuraframework/README.md

 sudo apt install -q -y mongodb-clients
 ```

-But if you want to save items to a local database, database server required as well:
+But if you want to save items to a local database, a database server is required as well:
 ```bash
 # Install MySQL client and server
 sudo apt -q -y install mysql-server mysql-client libmysqlclient-dev